anbjos/spectral-transformer/README.md

 The final step before feeding the data to the model is **whitening**, which normalizes the signal by setting its mean to zero and standard deviation to one.
 This ensures consistent input statistics, improving training stability and convergence.
 The stored bias and scaling factors are later used to reverse the transformation on the model’s output, allowing correct reconstruction of the enhanced audio.

-Whitening helps reduce bias from background noise and enhances model generalization by ensuring the network focuses on patterns rather than variations in magnitude.
-This step is crucial for reliable performance across diverse audio signals.

 $$U=whiten(clamp(X_M))$$

 ## Audio Signal Reconstruction